 In each lesson pupils will:

-- Be taught a new phonics skill
+- Learn a new sound

 - Practise their new sound by blending it with other sounds

-- Apply the skill in both reading and writing.
+- Apply the skill in both reading and writing

 At the end of Year 1, pupils take part in a national phonics screening check; the results of which are shared with parents.
 Any pupils who do not reach the expected level by the end of Year 1 receive targeted support and are reassessed formally at the end of Year 2.